godotengine/godot-docs/classes/class_tcp_server.rst

 Description
 -----------

-TCP Server class.
-Listens to connections on a port and returns a :ref:`StreamPeerTCP<class_StreamPeerTCP>` when got a connection.
+A TCP server.
+Listens to connections on a port and returns a :ref:`StreamPeerTCP<class_StreamPeerTCP>` when it gets an incoming connection.

 Method Descriptions
 -------------------